Money market funds: What to know about the low-risk investments

 - Prime: Invest in a variety of taxable short-term corporate and bank debt securities, as well as commercial paper and repos, among other securities.

-Money market funds are governed by strict maturity, credit quality, and diversification requirements, making them a lower-risk, liquid choice for investors who may be looking for an alternative to holding cash.
+Money market funds have strict maturity, credit quality, and diversification requirements, making them a lower-risk investment for investors who may be looking for an alternative to holding cash.
 Investors can generally sell their shares back to a money market fund on any business day at the NAV.

 Though rare, there have been instances where money market funds dipped below their $1 NAV, resulting in investors losing part of the principal value of their investment (referred to as "breaking the buck”).
 Money market funds with floating share prices can also lose value.